levblanc/cors-demo/README.md

 proxy server listens on port 8001

-in order for the `With PROXY` button to work properly,
+in order for the `With PROXY` button and the CSRF test to work properly,

 you will need to run the `npm run build` command first,

 then load the app on `http://localhost:8001`

+For the CSRF test:

+1. login in `http://localhost:8080`, cookie will be set to the browser
+2. go to `http://localhost:8001` and click the `CSRF` link
+3. refresh home page of `8080`, login status should change

 ```
 nodemon proxyServer.js